 \section{Non-dimensionalized dynamic equations}

 As discussed in the main text, we base our study on the non-dimensionalized effective free energy functional

 We assume in the following that all quantities are non-dimensionalized as discussed in Sec.\ref{subsec:nondimensionalization}.
-In order to derive dynamic equations for the membrane height field $h$ and the protein density $\phi$, we assume gradient dynamics towards minima of the effective free energy functional $\mathcal{F}$.
+In order to derive dynamic equations for the membrane height field $h$ and the protein density $\phi$, we assume gradient dynamics towards minima of the free energy functional $\mathcal{F}$.
 In particular, we assume relaxational (model A) dynamics for the membrane conformation ${\mathbf{r} = (x,y,h(x,y))^T}$,

 and Cahn-Hilliard (model B) dynamics for the conserved protein field $\phi$,